MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 ## Debug ASP.NET Core apps

 >[!NOTE]
->The IIS Express settings are already selected for new ASP.NET Core projects.
+>The IIS Express server is preconfigured, and IIS Express debug settings are already selected for new ASP.NET Core projects.
+>
+>For local IIS debugging, make sure you have met all the requirements in [Prerequisites for debugging on local IIS](#prerequisites-for-debugging-on-local-iis).

 1. Select the ASP.NET Core project in Visual Studio **Solution Explorer** and click the **Properties** icon, press **Alt**+**Enter**, or right-click and choose **Properties**.